cloudinary/cloudinary_php/README.md

 ### Testing

-To run the PHPUnit test suite you must first set the evnironment variable containing your Cloudinary Url.
-This can be obtained viar your control panel.
+To run the PHPUnit test suite you must first set the evnironment variable containing your Cloudinary URL.
+This can be obtained via Cloudinary's Management Console.

-    export CLOUDINARY_URL=cloudinary://123456789101112:xxxxxxx-xxxxxxxxxxxxxxxxxxx@abcdefghi
+    export CLOUDINARY_URL=cloudinary://123456789012345:abcdeghijklmnopqrstuvwxyz12@n07t21i7

-Next you can run your the PHPUnit suite from the root of this libraries directory.
+Next you can run your the PHPUnit suite from the root of this library:

    phpunit tests/*